genid/MalePedigreeToolbox/README.rst

 Get the number of mutations between all alleles for all markers in pedigrees.
 The input for this command is an alleles file.
 This is a .csv file that contains the alleles for each marker of one or more pedigrees.
-An Example of an alleles filecan be found at `examples/example_alleles.csv <./examples/example_alleles.csv>`_.
+An Example of an alleles file can be found at `examples/example_alleles.csv <./examples/example_alleles.csv>`_.
 The number of alleles does not have to be 6.
 Optionally the distances between all individuals of the different pedigrees can be provided (this can be generated with the `distance <#meiotic-distances-in-pedigrees-distance>`_ command).